-Strategic report Risk review Financial review Financial statements Shareholder information Notes to the financial statements
+Strategic report Risk review Financial review Financial statements Shareholder information

 Property

 Property provisions were impacted by £43m of transformation charges in H121.
 These relate to a multi-year project to deliver on our strategic priorities and enhance efficiency in order for us to better serve our customers and meet our medium-term targets.
 These charges consist of costs relating to leasehold properties within the scope of our branch network restructuring programme and decommissioning costs relating to head office sites which are either closing or consolidating.